CodisTech/InventoryTrackerPublic/README.md

   - Department usage analytics
   - Exportable reports in multiple formats

+- **Repository Configuration**
+  - Support for three repository types (Private, Public, Sandbox)
+  - Feature flags tailored to each repository type
+  - Visual indicators of current repository type in UI
+  - Easy switching between repository types for testing
+  - Comprehensive documentation for repository types and features

 - **Security Features**
   - CSRF protection for all state-changing operations
   - Rate limiting to prevent abuse